Azathothas/Stars/README.md

 - [garywill/linux-router](https://github.com/garywill/linux-router) – Set Linux as router in one command.
 Support Internet sharing, redsocks, Wifi hotspot, IPv6.
 Can also be used for routing VM/containers 🛰️
 - [getnf/getnf](https://github.com/getnf/getnf) – A better way to install Nerd Fonts
 - [gh2o/bash_tls](https://github.com/gh2o/bash_tls) – A minimal TLS 1.2 client implementation in a pure Bash script
-- [ghuSet/bspwm](https://github.com/ghuSet/bspwm) – Professional bspwm desktop environment for kali linux for hacking, of all kinds, with custom shortcuts, scripts, s4vitar configurations, among other things.
 - [git5loxosec/rMETAshell](https://github.com/git5loxosec/rMETAshell) – rMETAshell takes a shell command and an image, video or text file as input.
 It then injects the command into the file using metadata comments.
 After injection, it generates a one-liner execution method for retrieving and executing the injected command from a remote location.
 - [gitwatch/gitwatch](https://github.com/gitwatch/gitwatch) – Watch a file or folder and automatically commit changes to a git repo easily.
 - [go-debos/debos-recipes](https://github.com/go-debos/debos-recipes) – Collection of debos recipes